kitzberger/songs/Secrets Of Your Life (2018).md

 ## Pre-Chorus

-	Oh yes, i've put my mind on you so what's it that you're gonna do?
+	Oh yes, i've put my mind on you so what's it that you are gonna do?

 ## Intro